 03. Patient satisfaction

-The benefits of blockchain would not be limited to consumers only and would be extended to hospital administration as well.
-The tech could be utilized by insurance companies to track procedures and automatically pay healthcare providers for services.
+The benefits of blockchain would not be limited to consumers only and would be extended to hospital administration.
+Insurance companies could utilize the tech to track procedures and automatically pay healthcare providers for services.
 The increased efficiency is speculated to lead to savings and optimization of the industry.

-A blockchain platform facilitates the coordination of patient records, a history of medical procedures, and insurance claims.
+A blockchain platform facilitates patient records, a history of medical procedures, and insurance claims.
 The result would be a lowering of redundancies and the prevention of financial losses.

-However, the blockchain platforms best suited to healthcare would be a private one such as Hyperledger fabric or Corda.
+However, the blockchain platforms best suited to healthcare would be a private one such as Hyperledger Fabric or Corda.
 Companies or a group of companies can determine the set of rules regarding who can access the data on a personal blockchain.
-Although blockchain would give a patient an all-new level of transparency, maintaining data integrity is a more significant feature blockchain tech offers.
+Blockchain would give a patient an all-new level of transparency; maintaining data integrity is a more significant feature blockchain tech offers.
 The incentive of saving more for healthcare providers, insurance companies, and consumers could fuel a wider adoption of the innovation.